 Satisfactory Academic Progress Standards

 Federal regulations require that all student financial aid recipients progress at a reasonable rate or "make satisfactory progress" toward achieving a degree.
-The standard applies to all terms regardless of whether or not the student received financial aid.
-The student's cumulative grade point average and credits earned in relations to those attempted and the length of the academic program measure academic progress.
-SAP evaluation for undergraduate and graduate students occurs at the conclusion of each term, which is at the end of the spring semester.
+The standard applies to all terms regardless of whether or not students received financial aid.
+Students’ cumulative grade point average and credits earned in relations to those attempted and the length of the academic program measure academic progress.
+Satisfactory Academic Progression (SAP) evaluation for undergraduate and graduate students occurs at the conclusion of the spring semester.

-Undergraduate and graduate students who receive financial aid at Alcorn State University must conform to the standards for Satisfactory Academic Progress (SAP) set by the University and outlined here.
+All students who receive financial aid at Alcorn State University must conform to the standards for SAP set by the University and outlined here.
 These standards encourage students to successfully complete their educational goals in a timely manner.
 It is important to remember that this SAP policy is administered by the Office of Student Financial Aid and is separate from the Academic Standards administered by the Office of the Executive Vice President & Provost for Academic Affairs.

-The following components are measured to determine whether the student is meeting SAP standards: Qualitative, Quantitative, and Maximum Timeframe.
+The following components are measured to determine whether students are meeting SAP standards: Qualitative, Quantitative, and Maximum Time Frame.

 Qualitative Standard (Grade Point Average):